Standard Terms and Conditions

 16. Law and Jurisdiction

-16.2 Any dispute, controversy, proceedings or claim between the Provider and the Client relating to these T&Cs (including any non-contractual matters and obligations arising therefrom or associated therewith) shall fallwithin the jurisdiction of the courts of England and Wales.
+16.2 Any dispute, controversy, proceedings or claim between the Provider and the Client relating to these T&Cs (including any non-contractual matters and obligation sarising therefrom or associated therewith) shall fall within the jurisdiction of the courts of England and Wales without prejudice to the right of eitherParty to bring proceedings in any other court of competent jurisdiction forenforcement purposes.

 17.1.
 Each Party shall:

 17.4.
-Each Party shall indemnify the other against any losses, liabilities, damages, costs, or expenses incurred by the other Party arising from any breach of this Clause .
+Each Party shall indemnify the other against any losses, liabilities,damages, costs, or expenses incurred by the other Party arising from any breachof this Clause 17.

 18. Non-Solicitation